 - 1. Land Uses NRCS has developed land use designations to be used by planners and modelers at the field and landscape level.
 Land use modifiers more accurately define the land's actual use and provide another level of specificity and help denote how the land is managed.
 Land use designations and modifiers are defined in Title 180, National Planning Procedures Handbook, Part 600. - 2.
-Resource Concerns An expected degradation of the soil, water, air, plant, or animal resource base to the extent that the sustainability or intended use of the resource is impaired.
-Because NRCS quantifies or describes resource concerns as part of a comprehensive conservation planning process, that includes client objectives, human and energy resources are considered components of the resource base. - 3.
-Practices A specific treatment used to address resource concerns, such as structural or vegetative measures, or management techniques, which are planned and implemented in accordance with applicable standards and specifications. - 4.
+Resource Concerns The resource condition that does not meet minimum acceptable condition levels as established by resource planning criteria.
+This implies an expected degradation of the soil, water, air, plant, or animal resource base to the extent that the sustainability or intended use of the resource is impaired.
+Because NRCS quantifies or describes resource concerns as part of a comprehensive conservation planning process, which includes client objectives, human and energy resources are considered components of the resource base. - 3.
+Practices A specific treatment used to address resource concerns, such as structural or vegetative measures, or management techniques that are planned and implemented in accordance with applicable standards and specifications. - 4.
 Ranking Component Weights A set of five components comprise the ranking score for an individual land-based assessment.
 The five components are: - a.
 Vulnerability Site vulnerability is determined by subtracting the existing condition and existing practice scores from the thresholds.
 This score is weighted by ranking pool to address the resource concerns prioritized by that ranking pool. - b.
-Planned Practice Effects The planned practice effect score is based on the sum of the planned practice on that land unit which addresses the resource concern.
-This score is weighted by ranking pool to address the resource concerns prioritized by that ranking pool. - c.
-Resource Priorities National and State resource priorities are established to address the most critical land and resource considerations and are based on NRCS national and State priorities identified with input from National, State, and local stakeholders. - d.
-Program Priorities National and State program priorities are established to maximize program effectiveness and advance program purposes and are based on NRCS national and State priorities identified with input from National, State, and local stakeholders. - e.
+Planned Practice Effects The planned practice effect score is based on the sum of the planned practice on that land unit that addresses the resource concern.
+This score is weighted by ranking pool to address the resource concerns prioritized by that ranking pool.

+- c.
+Resource Priorities National and State resource priorities are established to address the most critical land and resource considerations and are based on NRCS national and State priorities identified with input from national, State, and local stakeholders. - d.
+Program Priorities National and State program priorities are established to maximize program effectiveness and advance program purposes and are based on NRCS national and State priorities identified with input from national, State, and local stakeholders. - e.
 Cost Efficiency Summation of 'Planned Practice Points' divided by the log of the 'Average Practice Cost'.